Intellectual Property Rights

 Source: Law No. 20/2016.

-Geographical Indications are protected as long as their reputation, quality, and characteristics serving the grounds for granting protection of geographical indications to certain goods remain exist.
+Geographical indications will continue to be protected as long as their reputation, quality, and characteristics, which serve as the basis for granting protection to specific goods, persist..

 Industrial Design

-To advance an industry which is competitive both in the national and international trade, it is necessary to create a conducive climate for the creations and innovations of the people in the field of industrial designs as a part of an intellectual property rights system.
-An industrial design is a creation on the shape, configuration, or the composition of lines or colors, or lines and colors, or the combination thereof in a two or three dimensional form which gives an aesthetic impression and can be realized in a two or three dimensional pattern and used to produce a product, goods or an industrial commodity and a handy craft.
-Further explanation regarding industrial designs is described below.
+To advance an industry which is competitive both in the national and international trade, it is necessary to create a conducive climate for the creations and innovations of the people in the field of industrial designs.
+An industrial design is a creation of a shape, configuration, or the composition of lines or colors, or lines and colors, or the combination thereof in a two- or three-dimensional form which gives an aesthetic impression and can be realized in a two- or three-dimensional pattern.
+It can further be used to produce a product, goods or an industrial commodity and a handy craft.
+Further explanations regarding industrial designs are provided below.

-The right to an industrial design shall be granted for an industrial design that is new.
+The right to an industrial design shall be granted to an industrial design that is new.
 Such right to an industrial design shall be granted for an industrial design that is new.
-An industrial design shall be deemed new if on the filing date, which is the date of receipt of an application that has fulfilled administrative requirements, the said Industrial Design is not the same as any previous disclosures.
-The previous disclosure shall be one which before: (i) the filing date; or (ii) the priority date, if the application is filed with priority right has been announced or used in Indonesia or outside Indonesia.
+An industrial design shall be deemed new if on the filing date, which is the date of receipt of an application that has fulfilled its administrative requirements, the said Industrial Design is not the same as any previous disclosures.
+The prior disclosure refers to any announcement or use, whether in Indonesia or elsewhere, that occurred before: i) the filing date, or ii) the priority date, if the applications is filed with priority rights.

-Those entitled to receive the right to an industrial design shall be (i) the designer, who is a person or several persons who produce an industrial design; or (ii) those who receive the right from the designer.
-In the event that the designer comprises several persons jointly, the right to an industrial design shall be granted to them jointly, unless agreed otherwise.
+Those entitled to receive the right to an industrial design shall be (i) the designer, who is a person or several persons who produced the industrial design; or (ii) those who have received the right from the designer.
+In the event that the designer comprises of several persons jointly, the right to an industrial design shall be granted to them jointly, unless agreed otherwise.

-Furthermore, the right holder to an industrial design created in an official and work relations are different, which can be seen in the following:
+Furthermore, the rights holder to an industrial design created in an official and work relations are different, which can be seen in the following table.

 Official relation is an employment relation between civil servants and their agencies.